 responsible for matching students with organizations based on interests,

 skills, and needs.
-The SME selection process is competitive, and only the most
+The LRME selection process is competitive, and only the most

 promising future leaders are admitted to the program.
-SME participants are
+LRME participants are

 among the most outstanding students at Rice University, and many former